 - Assume, the value of bandwidth (h) is 00%.

-📌 Step 4: Calculate Kernel Density
+Step 4 – Calculate Kernel Density

 =1/($H$5*$H$6)*SUM(NORM.S.DIST((D5-D$5:D$131)/H$6,FALSE))

-📌 Step 5: Plot a Suitable Excel Graph of Kernel Density vs Return
+Step 5 – Plot a Suitable Excel Graph of Kernel Density vs Return

-- Choose the Range D5:E131.
+- Choose the range D5:E131.

 - Click on the Insert tab.

-We can see the Density Vs. Return graph.
+- We can see the Density Vs. Return graph.
 We get this graph for bandwidth 1.00%.
 This bandwidth is an assumption.

-📌 Step 6: Compare the Kernel Density vs Return Graphs for Different Bandwidths
+Step 6 – Compare the Kernel Density vs Return Graphs for Different Bandwidths

-Previously, we told that the value of bandwidth is an assumption.
-Now, we will change the bandwidth to see the change in the graph.
+Change the bandwidth to see the change in the graph.

 1st graph is for h=1.00%.
 The line is smooth.
 In the 2nd graph, h=0.01%, the line is a bit noisy.
 Increase the value of h in the 3rd graph and set that to 0.10%.
 See this is much better than the 2nd one.
-In the 4th graph, h=4.00%, and the appeared graph is close to a straight line.
+In the 4th graph, h=4.00%, and the graph is close to a straight line.
 But this assumption may not be correct all the time.

-📌 Additional Step: Calculate Bandwidth with Formula and See the Changes in Graph
+Additional Step: Calculate Bandwidth with Formula and See the Changes in Graph

 There are multiple ways to calculate bandwidth (h), for Kernel density estimation.
 The most two popular methods are given below.